IE-GAN: An Improved Evolutionary Generative Adversarial Network Using a New Fitness Function and a Generic Crossover Operator: Related Work

 \subsection{Knowledge Distillation}

-Knowledge distillation is a model compression method, also a training method based on the “teacher-student network”, in which the knowledge contained in a trained model is distilled and applied to the target model.
+Knowledge distillation is a model compression method {and} training method based on the {teacher-student network} in which the knowledge contained in a trained model is distilled and applied to the target model {\cite{DBLP:journals/corr/HintonVD15}}.
 The target model is often a smaller model that is compressed and has better generalizability.
-The target model can learn to match any layer of the trained model.
-Hard targets mean learning with the output, which reduces training time, but increases the possibility of over-fitting.
-Whereas soft targets learn from logits, which contain more descriptive information about the samples, and enable the target network to have better generalization capability \cite{DBLP:journals/corr/HintonVD15}.
+The target model can learn to match any layer of the trained model, {including intermediate feature maps of different sizes \cite{DBLP:journals/tip/HuangYZLGC22}.} Hard targets learn{ from} the output, which reduces {the} training time but increases the possibility of overfitting. {S}oft targets learn from logits, which contain more descriptive information about the samples and enable the target network to have better generalization {capabilities} \cite{DBLP:journals/corr/HintonVD15}.

-As a means of compressing networks, knowledge distillation has been applied to GAN \cite{DBLP:conf/cvpr/LiLDLZH20,DBLP:journals/corr/abs-1902-00159}.
+As a means of compressing networks, knowledge distillation has been applied to GAN{s} \cite{DBLP:conf/cvpr/LiLDLZH20,DBLP:journals/corr/abs-1902-00159}.
 Proximal distilled evolutionary reinforcement learning (PDERL) \cite{DBLP:conf/aaai/BodnarDL20} utilizes this technique to optimize evolutionary reinforcement learning (ERL) \cite{DBLP:conf/nips/KhadkaT18}.
-It proposes a backpropagation-based crossover operator named $Q$-filtered behaviour distillation crossover.
-The experiments demonstrate that in reinforcement learning (RL), the operator can ensure that offspring inherit the behaviour of their parents.
-Thus, $Q$-filtered behaviour distillation crossover will not cause destructive interference like $n$-point crossover.
-Moreover, $Q$-filtered behaviour distillation crossover as a learning-based variation can be easily accelerated using GPUs and is useful even on deeper networks.
+It {utilized} a {learning-based} crossover operator {called the} $Q$-filtered behavior distillation crossover {operator}. {E}xperiments demonstrate that in reinforcement learning (RL), {this} operator can ensure that offspring inherit the {behaviors} of their parents.
+Thus, $Q$-filtered {behavior} distillation crossover will not cause destructive interference like $n$-point crossover.
+Moreover, $Q$-filtered {behavior} distillation crossover as a learning-based variation can be easily accelerated using graphics processing units (GPUs){,} and {it} is useful even {for} deeper networks. {The crossover operator proposed in this paper is also implemented based on knowledge distillation.}